-Finally, criminal threat occurs when a threat to kill or physically harm is made to an intimate partner that puts him/her in a reasonable fear of his/her safety.
-The threat must be specific and clear, and may be communicated verbally, in writing or via electronic means.
-The accused does not have to intend to carry out the threat or have the ability to so in order to be found guilty of this offense.
-Like corporal injury, the criminal threat may be charged as a misdemeanor or felony, and if a weapon is involved, the sentence is automatically increased by one year.
+- Criminal threat occurs when a threat to kill or physically harm is made to an intimate partner that puts him/her in reasonable fear of his/her safety.
+The threat must be specific and clear and may be communicated verbally, in writing, or via electronic means.
+The accused does not have to intend to carry out the threat or have the ability to do so in order to be found guilty of this offense.
+Like a corporal injury, the criminal threat may be charged as a misdemeanor or felony, and if a weapon is involved, the sentence is automatically increased by one year.

 - had a reasonable belief that he/she or someone else was in imminent danger of being harmed;